mosip/id-authentication/design/registration/registration-packetcreation.md

     -   Pass the Random Session Key as a seed to this AES encryption.

-    -   Get the Enrollment Officer Id from user context object.
+    -   Get the Registration Officer Id from user context object.

-    -

 -   RSA Public Key Encryption: